 Datu Puti *, 44, is from Manila, Philippines and has been selling all cannabis products (hash, herb, CBD, edibles, medicals, cartridges, etc), for 16 years.
 The Philippines hold some of the world’s harshest penalties for using, possessing, and dealing drugs.
-Between July 2016 and November 2018 President Rodrigo Duterte has led a war on drugs that official reports claim has lead to the deaths of over 5000 citizens.
+Between July 2016 and November 2018 President Duterte has lead a war on drugs that official reports claim has lead to the deaths of over 5000 citizens.
 Although human rights groups place the number at closer to 12,000.

 VICE: Hey, you around?

 Puti: Opo, Kapatid, (yes, sister) how may I help you?

 I sell cannabis in its many forms, around the city or sent around the country.
 We import, we make, we grow, and we source locally.

 How long have you been dealing drugs and how did you get into it?

 A couple of decades.
 My selling always paralleled my usage.
 When I started using more varied drugs (E, K, C, downers, hallucinogens), my sales reflected the variety of the drugs I was using, but nowadays I am tamer, and only deal cannabis, which keeps me busy enough as it is.